ningding97/ningding97.github.io/_pages/about.md

 ### Research
-My research spans the areas of natural language processing and machine learning, especially for information extraction, few-shot learning, and language models.
-A [statement](assets/pdf/Statement.pdf).
+My research spans the areas of natural language processing and machine learning.